Our motto is “FAMILY FIRST, SCIENCE BASED.”

 - 6 Ice cubes (omit if soft fruit is frozen)

-Select one or more ingredients of each type below and add to blender in specified proportions.
+Select one or more ingredients of each type below and add to a blender in specific proportions.
 Blend until smooth.

 Recommended Soft Fruits